-Subject: WSU Vancouver Student Technology Fee Recommendations for FY 2021
+Subject: WSU Vancouver Student Technology Fee Recommendations for FY 2021 cc: Budget Office

 I have reviewed and support the WSU Vancouver Student Technology Fee FY 2021 budget allocation recommendations, as approved by the ASWSU-Vancouver Senate March 23, 2020.

 I will submit the Committee's recommendations to the Board of Regents for approval at their May 2020 meeting.